 Due to the highly integrated curriculum in the BOH degree at the University of Adelaide, you are not eligible to apply for entry into the later years of the degree, or to apply for credit or recognition for prior learning.
-All students must begin the BOH in Year 1 with the exception of applicants who have successfully completed the Advanced Diploma of Oral Health (Dental Hygiene) from TAFE SA or any equivalent Diploma or Advanced Diploma from anywhere in Australia.
-This is a lateral entry pathway to Second Year of the BOH.
-For further information on the entry pathway refer to page 9.
+All students must begin the BOH in Year 1.